openenclave/openenclave/doc/refman/doxygen-howto.md

 To update the generated documentation, create the cmake build tree by using the instructions in [Getting Started with Open Enclave](doc/GettingStarted.md).
-Assuming that _/build_ is the root of the cmake build tree, a successful make will build the HTML, LaTeX and XML reference documentation by default.
+Assuming that _/build_ is the root of the cmake build tree, a successful make will build the HTML and XML reference documentation by default.
 You can also make the documentation directly:

 ```